Acute kidney injury

 Complications of acute kidney injury

-The most serious complications of acute kidney injury are:
+The most serious complications of acute kidney injury include:

 - high levels of potassium in the blood – in severe cases, this can lead to muscle weakness, paralysis and heart rhythm problems